iganna/pannagram/docs/content/library_panplot.md

 </p>
 </div>

-This plot displays all chromosomes aligned between the genomes.
+This plot displays all chromosomes aligned between the accession and reference genomes.